Quantum Merlin-Arthur proof systems for synthesizing quantum states: Basic state-synthesizing complexity classes

 \subsection{Quantum Merlin-Arthur proof systems for synthesizing quantum states}

 We will now discuss \stateQMA{}, which is a state-synthesizing counterpart of the class \NP{}.
 Moreover, it is a natural subclass of \stateQIP{}, as defined~\cite{RY22}, since we merely admit one message from the prover to the verifier.
+It is worth noting that quantum state-synthesizing complexity classes can be viewed as quantum analogs of classical function classes, such as \textsf{TFNP},\footnote{The class \textsf{TFNP} consists of function problems of the following form: given an input $x$ and a polynomial predicate $F(x,y)$, output any $y$ such that $F(x,y)$ holds, with the promise that such a $y$ exists.} which do not contain \textit{no} instances.